History is tricky.

 ‘Race riot’ doesn’t name white supremacy, or white violence.

-‘Race riot’ does not mean 15,000 white people – (Men and boys, mostly, I’m almost sure, as it was likely not proper for white women and girls to be out in the street committing acts of violence, though if one has ever seen the ugly hate on the faces of white school girls protesting school integration in the mid-20th century, 50 years after the Atlanta race riot, it is easy to imagine white women and girls cheering on the brutality committed by their white counterparts) – publicly killing dozens of Black people and going out of their way to destroy Black-owned businesses, burning Black homes.
+‘Race riot’ does not mean 15,000 white people – (Men and boys, mostly, I’m almost sure, as it was likely not proper for white women and girls to be out in the street committing acts of violence, though if one has ever seen the ugly hate on the faces of white school girls protesting school integration in the mid-20th century, 50 years after the Atlanta race riot, it is easy to imagine white women and girls cheering on the brutality committed by their male counterparts.) – publicly killing dozens of Black people and going out of their way to destroy Black-owned businesses, burning Black homes.

 It was not until 2006 that the Atlanta race riots were even officially acknowledged by the state of Georgia.